 With his dubious background not everything that Sareshwala says can be believed.
 However, one wonders why is it that doubts and questions keep chasing some figures in the AIMPB?
 The controversy and heated debate emanating from Maulana Rahmani’s ‘Deenbachao, Deshbachao’ rally in Patna last month has not yet completely stopped.

 He is also accused of thwarting a negotiated settlement of Babri Masjid dispute initiated during his brief tenure by Prime Minister Chandra Shekhar in 1990-91.
-It is said that Chandra Shekhar offered for such a settlement the return of hundreds of mosques to Muslims currently occupied by Archaeological Survey of India where prayers are not allowed.
+It is said that Chandra Shekhar offered for such a settlement financing for the return of hundreds of mosques to Muslims currently occupied by Archaeological Survey of India where prayers are not allowed.
 But Rajiv Gandhi did not want such a settlement to succeed.
 For this he allegedly used Maulana Rahmani.